lampepfl/progfun-wiki/ToolsSetup.md

 ---
-title
+Tools Setup
 ---

 In order to work on the programming assignments, you need to have the following tools installed on your machine:

- - JDK, the Java development kit, version 1.6 or 1.7
+ - JDK, the Java Development Kit, version 1.6 or 1.7
  - Sbt, a build tool for scala, version 0.12.0
  - Eclipse (version 3.7.2 / Indigo) and the Scala IDE (milestone for Scala 2.10.0-M5)